Looking for a guide to the Japanese Halloween Obon festival? You’re at the right place.

 There are some celebrations that are full of fun, filled with colour, lots of delicious food to eat and a treat for the senses, while there are others that hold a lot of meaning for the Japanese.

-One of the most important festivals in Japan is Japanese Halloween Obon festival, where the Japanese pay respects to their deceased ancestors and others who were very dear to them.
+One of the most important festivals in Japan is the Japanese Halloween Obon festival, where the Japanese pay respects to their deceased ancestors and others who were very dear to them.

 Unlike the New Years celebrations, Obon is not really declared a holiday, but you will find the streets full of processions and everybody’s home decorated.
 You might even find a lot of Japanese taking a day or two off for this festival.